0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 Note: Trade surplus is only sent to `feeRecipientTradeSurplus` for SELLs (when the sellAmount is specified).
 It is a no-op for BUYs (when the buyAmount is specified), which means the user will always receive the trade surplus.

 Details about these parameters can be found in [GET /swap/v1/quote](/0x-swap-api/api-references/get-swap-v1-quote).

+Read our full guide on [monetizing your swap integration](/0x-swap-api/guides/monetize-your-swap-integration).

 </details>